maplechori/php_stata/README.md

 I am writing this extension to facilitate the data dissemination of our projects: The Understanding America Study Datapages (http://uasdata.usc.edu) and the Gateway to Global Aging Data (http://g2aging.org).
 It has already been implemented in:<br>

 1) Read and display Highcharts charts directly from Stata<br>
-2) Provide descriptive information<br>
+2) Provide descriptive information to the UAS Datapages viewers<br>
-3) Generate question carts by picking and combining Stata files<br>
+3) Generate question carts by opening and combining Stata files on t hhe fly<br>

+This PHP module has only been tested in Apache.

+In order to compile the module, please type <b>phpize</b> on the directory to generate the config files.

 Example use:
 <pre>